 Still not sure which one is right for you?
 Our Cloud CFO Services offer the best of both worlds:

-- Our managers cover all controller-level needs, with the support of our outsourced bookkeeping services for your day-to-day accounting needs.
+- Our managers provide fractional controller services with the support of our outsourced bookkeeping services for your day-to-day accounting needs.

-- Because our team works with a number of business models, we can offer industry-expertise that you will not normally find in a controller.
+- Because our team works with a number of business models, we can offer diversified expertise that you will not normally find in a controller.

-- Plus, you will have access to our CFO check-ups a few times a year.
+- Plus, you will have access to our CFO strategy check-ups a few times a year.

 We believe this is just the right amount to fuel your growth.
 Many of our clients need about 10% strategy and 90% execution.
 Our awesome CFO service add-on offers custom accounting at a price that fits within many budgets.
 No short-cuts or cookie-cutter solutions.

 How Much Does a Virtual CFO cost?